-The passive liveness follows the security through obscurity (STO) principle.
+The passive face liveness follows the security through obscurity (STO) principle.
 That means, a user may not realize that he/she is under scrutiny by a facial recognition system at a given moment.
 Such a covert method helps to keep potential malicious actors unaware as well.
 As they do not know which steps a detection algorithm takes, they are not able to develop new spoofing tactics through reverse engineering to bypass the system.
 One of the major weaknesses that an active approach has is its vulnerability to the Presentation Attack Instruments (PAIs).
-Fraudsters are known to employ various tools: from masks with empty eyeholes to AI-powered animation apps like Zao, Face Swap Live, etc to spoof active detection.
+Fraudsters are known to employ various tools: from masks with empty eyeholes to AI-powered animation apps like Zao, Face Swap Live, etc. to spoof active detection.
 Passive liveness approach prevents many of these hazards.
 Although it has its own vulnerabilities, a simple image cutout, for example, would prove useless against a passive detection system.

-User-friendliness & Security Frustration
+2. User-friendliness and Security Frustration

 Another critical factor in recognition systems is the end user’s convenience.
 Active approach often increases the so-called "customer friction".
 In other words, checkout and verification processes become lengthy and tedious.

 A similar phenomenon applies to password usage.
 A survey by American Post indicated that Americans are irritated by elaborate security measures.
 This observation can be dubbed "security frustration".
 The issue applies to both online and real-life venues.
 Baymard Institute reports that at least 17% of all carts are abandoned online due to a complicated checkout process.
 In some cases, checkout requires customer verification before a purchase can be made, as demanded by security standards like Know Your Client.